casey-cochran/instagram-clone/README.md

 user of the website and view their profile and decided whether or not they would like to follow that user.

 Completing this project shows my dedication to learning how to program, from starting a coding bootcamp with zero prior knowledge, to being able to build a full stack application within 2 weeks.
-We were given 2 weeks to create a project with a minimum of 2 full-CRUD features, with my little experience I was able to surpass this goal by having completed both CRUD features for user posts and comments as well as adding likes, dislikes, and follows features.
+With only two weeks to create a project with a minimum of 2 full-CRUD features, with my little experience I was able to surpass this goal by having completed both CRUD features for user posts and comments as well as adding likes, dislikes, and follows features.
 It was a very difficult task, but I love learning the world of programming and have enjoyed every step of the way.